 Pediatric Ophthalmology and Strabismus

 This service provides both medical and surgical care for children with a wide range of diseases and adults with strabismus.
 Residents are exposed to evaluation and treatment of eye diseases including congenital cataracts, congenital glaucoma, strabismus, and inherited eye disease.
 Surgical volume is large and residents have the opportunity to follow patients throughout the preoperative evaluation, surgical procedure and postoperative outcome.
-WVU Eye Institute has one pediatric ophthalmologist: Dr. Geoff Bradford and one pediatric optometrist, Dr. Allison Hixenbaugh
+WVU Eye Institute has two pediatric ophthalmologists: Geoff Bradford and Ryan McGuire, MD, and one pediatric optometrist, Dr. Allison Hixenbaugh,

-This service under Monque Leys, MD and Carol Laxon, MD sees approximately 100 patients per week who are investigated with ultrasound, OCT, digital angiography and electrophysiology.
+This service under Monique Leys, MD and Carol Laxson, MD sees approximately 100 patients per week who are investigated with ultrasound, OCT, digital angiography and electrophysiology.
 More than 500 laser procedures for age-related macular degeneration and diabetic retinopathy are performed each year.

 The goal of the surgical retina rotation is to develop knowledge of the surgical aspects of diabetic retinopathy, proliferative and non-proliferative, retinal detachment, ocular trauma, ARMD, and cataract surgery complications.
 Most important is the role that the vitreous plays in the creation of these problems and how modification may salvage vision.
 Our faculty in surgical retina includes Drs.
 Ghassen Ghorayeb, and David Hinkle.
 We also sponsor a two year retina fellowship with two fellows.